 One of the best way to activate your deep core or PF and TA muscles is by breath.
 As both these muscle are connected to your diaphragm and have to have an upward, inward motion when contracting correctly.
 Using core breath and combining correct breathing (exhale on effort) with movement is a wonderful and safe way to exercise your core muscles during pregnancy and postpartum.
 Try my 5 minute tummy toning workout to practice this !

-This workout and my NEW ULTIMATE PREGNANT CORE program (doors open soon) will provide many fabulous alternatives to other typical core exercises such as crunches, planks, toes to bar, sit ups etc. During pregnancy and post birth these usual “go to” core exercises need to be avoided as they cause the RA and obliques to create a downward force in the abdomen and can contribute to common pelvic floor and core issues – including leaking, diastatis recti, hernia’s, back pain and prolapse.
+This workout and my online pregnancy and postpartum membership THE BFAB METHOD will provide many fabulous alternatives to other typical core exercises such as crunches, planks, toes to bar, sit ups etc. During pregnancy and post birth these usual “go to” core exercises need to be avoided as they cause the RA and obliques to create a downward force in the abdomen and can contribute to common pelvic floor and core issues – including leaking, diastatis recti, hernia’s, back pain and prolapse.
 Learn more here

 Train your deep core muscles for life !

 Having core muscles that are able to be correctly contracted, and just as importantly relaxed, will help you to get through your pregnancy with no pain or dysfunction in the pelvic area.
 It will also ensure a faster labour and better recovery post birth (including c-section).

 Start training your deep core safely and effectively now !
 And remember this should not stop at 6 weeks postpartum when you are given the “all clear” to exercise by your Dr or OB.
 You are post natal FOREVER (read here why).
 Like any muscle in our body to ensure our deep core stays toned and functional it needs to be exercised regularly (and that does NOT just mean via kegels).